-Scott McKnight read J. Pennington’s book, The Sermon on the Mount and Human Flourishing, and while he liked the book, he found the argument for a virtue ethics reading of the Sermon on the Mount helpful, but not totally convincing.
-This doesn’t surprise me, McKnight wrote a commentary on the Sermon on the Mount that rejected any attempt to do what Pennington’s book attempts to do.
+Scott McKnight read J. Pennington’s book, The Sermon on the Mount and Human Flourishing.
+While he liked the book, he found the argument for a virtue ethics reading of the Sermon on the Mount helpful, but not totally convincing.
+This doesn’t surprise me, McKnight wrote a commentary on the Sermon on the Mount that rejected any attempt to do what Pennington attempted.

 As an aside, in his book on the Sermon on the Mount, McKnight wades briefly into the deep waters of philosophical ethics and utterly dismisses the arguments made by Kant on the basis of their being “leveled” by Stanley Hauerwas (ha!):

 “Kant’s statement of the categorical imperative is an attempt to free us of the need to rely on forgiveness and, more critically, a savior.
 Kant’s hope was to makes [sic] us what our pride desires, that is, autonomous.”

 I’m all for pithy dismissals of academics and dead people whose influence has gone on too long.
 But this doesn’t refute deontological ethics or the need for a categorical imperative (for instance, Christian theology must admit of at least one naturally available law of conscience: do what God says).
 Hauerwas just states Kant’s alleged intentions without any evidence that Kant thought or felt this way!
 For instance, if I intend to over-populate the world to destroy the human race by famine, and therefore, devise great anti-abortion arguments, they are not thereby refuted if Stanley Hauerwas tells everybody what my journal or his crystal ball says my true intentions were.